 - High-quality genealogical records: FamilySearch prioritizes acquisition of the most genealogically-rich genealogical collections for each region.
 They look for the records that most reliably reveal the most names, dates, places and family relationships.

 - Painstakingly gathered: FamilySearch’s predecessor organization began microfilming the world’s historical records in 1938.
 That gave them a decades-long head start compared to other genealogy websites.
-Now they’ve got a library of 2.4 million rolls of microfilmed records, which they’ve been digitizing and publishing online as rapidly as possible.
+Now they’ve got a library of 2.4 million rolls of microfilmed records, which they finished digitizing in 2021.
 And that doesn’t even include the 300 camera crews currently capturing digital record images.

 - Repositories around the world: As a nonprofit organization with truly global scope, FamilySearch has imaged records from more than 200 countries.
 They don’t have “target markets” that slant their priorities toward the needs of paying customers because there are no paying customers.
 In fact, FamilySearch actively seeks out records for locations that don’t already have good online coverage on other websites.
 That’s why you’ll find so many records uniquely on FamilySearch for places in Central and South America, Africa, Asia and elsewhere.
 (They’ve still got you covered for the United States, the United Kingdom and Europe.)

 Record images are going online at FamilySearch so quickly that many are not searchable by name yet.
 But about 7.5 billion names are searchable.
 Follow these tips to search for your ancestors’ names on FamilySearch.org.
-Explore some FamilySearch record highlights we’ve talked about, such as World War I records and these highlights from around the globe.
+Explore some FamilySearch record highlights we’ve talked about, such as WWI records and these highlights from around the globe.

 Sunny Jane Morton